kamyabnazari/genraft-ai/WIKI.md

 ### Documenting Phase

 - **Technical Writer**: Specializes in creating technical documentation, including code documentation, API manuals, and system architecture diagrams.
-- **User Documentation Specialist**: Focuses on creating end-user documentation, such as user manuals, FAQs, and troubleshooting guides.
+- **User Documentation**: Focuses on creating end-user documentation, such as user manuals, FAQs, and troubleshooting guides.

 Each role contributes its expertise to the collaborative development of the AI application, simulating relevant conversations and activities within each phase.